Company Logo

 In 2010, Chicago Public Schools and Noble Network of Charter Schools opened Johnson College Prep, a public charter high school in Chicago's Englewood neighborhood named in honor of John H. and Eunice Johnson.
 The Chicago History Museum created an exhibition, Inspiring Beauty: 50 Years Of Ebony Fashion Fair, on display from March 2013 until May 2014.
 The show traveled the country, including stops at the Museum of Design Atlanta and the Milwaukee Art Museum.

-In 2020, the educational charity consortium, which obtained the historical photo archives during the dissolution of the company, appointed an advisory committee headed by Librarian of Congress Carla Hayden.
+In 2020, the educational charity consortium, which obtained the historical photo archives during the company's dissolution, appointed an advisory committee headed by Librarian of Congress Carla Hayden.
 The committee will oversee their organization and availability to the public.